alphagov/finder-frontend/README.md

 You can use [gov.uk/api/search.json?filter_link=](https://www.gov.uk/api/search.json?filter_link=) with the path of the page you looking for to migrate.

-For example, you want to filter by the field format on `/government/world/organisations` You can access the following: https://www.gov.uk/api/search.json?filter_link=/government/world/organisations/british-antarctic-territory
+For example, you want to filter by the field `link` on `/government/world/organisations` You can access the following: https://www.gov.uk/api/search.json?filter_link=/government/world/organisations/british-antarctic-territory
 You will be able to see inside results the field `format`